 • Network for New Music came up with wacky project in honor of their 30th anniversary called Exquisite Corpse.
 It's based on a old parlor game influenced by the Surrealist movement in which each artist contributes a small section based on the previous artist's work.
 In this case, 30 composers have written about 8 measures based on seeing only the last measure of the previous composer's music.
 The first time we'll all hear it will be at the performance on October 26!

 I was awarded a Fulbright Senior Specialist appointment to Sri Lanka.
+This was my second Fulbright.
 I spent a month there from mid-August to mid-September, helping with their first international music festival and presenting workshops, advising on curriculum and teacher assessment for their new music conservatory that will feature commercial music in addition to the usual menu of courses.
-I'm so lucky to have music take me all over the world on these amazing adventures!
+I'm so lucky to have music take me all over the world on these incredible adventures!

 A few seasons ago, The Hawk, my commission for chorus and chamber ensemble, a liturgical piece based on Pulitzer Prize winner Franz Wright's poem was premiered at St. Bartholomew's Church in New York City.
 There were 1400 in the audience (congregation?).
 Since it's inappropriate to applaud during a church service, there was a respectful silence followed by thunderous applause.
 It was a huge success with accolades from members of the orchestra and chorus as well as audience members.
 Especially complimentary were author Colum McCann (Let The Great World Spin) and Pulitzer Price-winning playwright Doug Wright (I Am My Own Wife).